ywqzzy/mybase/README.md

 # mybase
-a simple db which is for fun
+a simple db which is for fun.
-Writing a simple sqlite clone from scrath in c
+Writing a simple sqlite clone from scrath in c.
 Hopefully it will enhance my ability to write much lower level codes.

 ****